trs/npmum/README.md

 If you've ever needed to publish to npm with multiple users, this tool is for you.

 `npmum` stores tokens under a username alias.
-This allows you to easily switch between users by changing the token in `~/.npmrc` based on the username alias.
+This allows you to easily switch between users by changing the token in `.npmrc` based on the username alias.

 ## Install